dotnet/docs/docs/framework/wcf/feature-details/metadata.md

   - "dotnet"
 ---
 # Metadata
-The Windows Communication Foundation (WCF) provides an infrastructure for exporting, publishing, retrieving, and importing service metadata. [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] services use metadata to describe how to interact with the service's endpoints so that tools, such as Svcutil.exe, can automatically generate client code for accessing the service.
+The Windows Communication Foundation (WCF) provides an infrastructure for exporting, publishing, retrieving, and importing service metadata.
+WCF services use metadata to describe how to interact with the service's endpoints so that tools, such as Svcutil.exe, can automatically generate client code for accessing the service.

 ## In This Section
  [Metadata Architecture Overview](../../../../docs/framework/wcf/feature-details/metadata-architecture-overview.md)